The Costco Credit Card travel insurance coverage includes travel accident insurance and rental car insurance.

-The rental car insurance policy on the Costco Visa provides up to $50,000 per rental in reimbursement for collision damage and theft.
-The car must be rented entirely with the Costco Visa, and the cardholder must decline the optional insurance offered by the rental agency.
+The rental car insurance policy on the Costco Credit Card provides up to $50,000 per rental in reimbursement for collision damage and theft.
+The car must be rented entirely with the Costco Credit Card, and the cardholder must decline the optional insurance offered by the rental agency.

-Both types of Costco Visa travel insurance have a lot of fine print, so be sure to read your card’s benefits guide to see coverage exclusions.
-On that note, before you apply for the Costco Visa, it might be wise to call Citi and confirm that they still offer travel insurance, since Citi has been dropping many card benefits over the past year.
+Keep in mind that both types of Costco Credit Card travel insurance have a lot of fine print, so be sure to read your card’s benefits guide to see coverage exclusions.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.